Skip to main content

 6. The application can be submitted between 1.1.2021 and 31.12.2021 at the district administrative authority responsible for the applicant’s main place of residence, in Vienna at the Magistratsabteilung 35 (MA 35).

-3) EU citizens are in principle entitled to stay visa-free in another Member State for a period of up to three months.
-If they wish to settle in Austria for a longer period, they may do so only if they are employed or self-employed in Austria or if they have sufficient means of subsistence and comprehensive health insurance cover for themselves and their family members (private individuals) or if the main purpose of the stay is for educational purposes and the person concerned has sufficient means of subsistence and comprehensive health insurance cover for himself and his family members.
-In both cases social security benefits must not be used.
+EU citizens are generally authorised to stay in another member state without a visa for a period of up to three months.
+If they wish to settle in Austria for a longer period, they may only do so if they are working in Austria (as employees or self-employed persons) or if they have sufficient means of subsistence and comprehensive health insurance cover for themselves and their family members (private individuals) or if the main purpose of their stay is for educational purposes and the person concerned has sufficient means of subsistence and comprehensive health insurance cover for themselves and their family members.
+In both cases, no social welfare benefits may be claimed.

-4) Sufficient means of subsistence are deemed to exist if they are above the social assistance threshold.
-In Austria, this limit results from the minimum income support (depending on the province, in Vienna in 2020: an income below the limit of € 917.35 for single persons or single parents, € 688.01 [per person] for couples and € 247.68 additionally for minor children [per child]).
+Sufficient means of subsistence are deemed to exist if they are above the social welfare threshold.
+In Austria, this limit is determined by the means-tested minimum income (depending on the federal state, in Vienna in 2024 this is an income below the limit of € 1,155.84 for single persons or single parents, € 809.09 [per person] for couples and € 312.08 additionally for underage children [per child]).

-6) Relatives of EU citizens who make use of their right of residence in Austria and who are themselves EU citizens are also entitled to reside in Austria.
-Relatives are defined as spouses, registered partners or life partners (whereby the existence of a permanent relationship must be proven).
-They also include certain other relatives, such as relatives in the descending line (children, including stepchildren or adopted children and grandchildren up to their 21st birthday, provided that maintenance is actually paid), relatives in the ascending line (parents or grandparents, provided that maintenance is actually paid) or other relatives (who have already received maintenance in the country of origin or have lived in a household or who require urgent personal care due to health problems).
+Relatives of EU citizens who make use of their right of residence in Austria and who are EU citizens themselves are also entitled to reside in Austria.
+Relatives include spouses, registered partners or cohabiting partners (whereby the existence of a long-term relationship must be proven).
+They also include certain other relatives, such as relatives in the descending line (children, including stepchildren, adopted children and grandchildren up to their 21st birthday, provided that maintenance is actually provided), relatives in the ascending line (parents or grandparents, provided that maintenance is actually provided) or other relatives (who have already received maintenance in the country of origin or have lived in a household or for whom personal care is urgently required due to health problems).

-7) EU citizens or their relatives who wish to settle in Austria based on the described requirements must notify the competent authority (in Vienna this is the MA 35) within four months.
+EU citizens or their relatives who wish to settle in Austria on the basis of the requirements described above must notify the competent authority (in Vienna this is Municipal Department 35) within four months.
 The authority must then issue a registration certificate documenting the right of residence in Austria under EU law.
-In addition to a valid passport or identity card, the application must be accompanied by evidence of the right of residence under EU law (e.g. employment contract, proof of sufficient financial means, confirmation of school attendance, etc.).
+When applying, in addition to a valid passport or identity card, proof of the right of residence under EU law must be submitted (e.g. employment contract, proof of sufficient financial means, confirmation of school attendance, etc.).

-9) Third-country nationals who are relatives of EU citizens are entitled to obtain a residence card to document their right of residence in Austria.
-Also, in this case the application must be submitted to the competent authority within four months of entry to Austria.
-This document gives free access to the labour market in Austria.
-Moreover, upon application, the Public Employment Service Austria (AMS) can also issue a separate confirmation of this.
+Third-country nationals of EU citizens are issued a residence card to document their right of residence in Austria.
+The application for this must also be submitted to the competent authority within four months of entry.
+This documents free access to the labour market.
+Upon application, the Public Employment Service Austria (AMS) can also issue a separate confirmation of this.

 Red White Red Card – What to do when you lose your Job?